sidney-eliot/3d-artists-handbook/content/process/modeling-and-sculpting.md

 >[!warning] Still Being Migrated

 ## Overview
 This page covers all possible ways to achieve general and specific modeling and sculpting tasks.
-There's no reason to only stick to Blender, ZBrush or any other 3D software, thanks to tools like GoB/ GoZ one can send entire or selected parts of the model between both software with one click.
+There's no reason to only stick to Blender, ZBrush or any other 3D software, thanks to tools like GoB / GoZ one can send entire or selected parts of the model between both software with one click.

 Currently, only **Blender**, **ZBrush** and a bit of **Maya** is covered here, but other software like **Fusion 360** and **Marvelous Designer** is also worth considering for the modeling and sculpting stage.
 (I'll most likely add them into this page at some point, when I get more familiar with them).